 -

-Would be great to have some help at the end of the summer, getting Voyager ready for the winter.
-We’ll be right near Glasgow for easy flights out.
+Would be great to have some help at the end of the September getting Voyager ready for the winter.
+We’ll end up at Kip Marina, near Glasgow.
+Or possibly we will winter further north, around Crinan.
+The Crinan Canal is another reputedly beautiful spot.